mapeditor/tiled/docs/reference/scripting.rst

     in case the file extension is ambiguous or a different one should be used.

-    The ``mapFormat`` object is expected to have the following members:
+    The ``mapFormat`` object is expected to have the following properties:

     .. csv-table::
         :widths: 1, 2